VeriHealth — True Health Discernment

 Edelman Trust Barometer 2026: Global confidence in health information collapses

 The annual Edelman Trust and Health survey of 16,000 people across 16 markets finds that only 51% of people globally are confident in their ability to find and evaluate health information, a decline of 10 points in a single year.
 The decline is statistically significant in 14 of 16 markets and is consistent across age groups, education levels, and political leanings.
-Separately, 70% of respondents hold at least one divisive health belief, and those with more divisive beliefs are more likely to turn to AI for health guidance.
+Separately, 70% of respondents hold at least one widely debunked health belief, and those who hold more of them are more likely to turn to AI for health guidance.

 Edelman Trust Institute · Global Survey